davidmuzi/now-playing-display/readme.md

 ## Requirements

-- A device that can load a webpage (Raspberry Pi, iPad, ...)
+- A device with a web browser, Node and Yarn to be used as the display-device (Raspberry Pi, iPad, ...)
-- A device that can authenticate to Apple Music (can be the device)
+- A device that can authenticate to Apple Music (can use a different device if display-device doesnt have keyboard)
 - An Apple Developer account to generate an Apple Music developer token

 ## Setup